davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 - Take the time to agree your principles and build aims up front.
 Set the expectations that derive from these in the wider team, so no one's surprised when you start challenging demands for moarLibrareez, etc.

-- When following atomic design principles, don't worry too much about strict molecule/organism heirarchy: get it as good as you can, but a slighly fuzzy, useable system is better than a system that's strictly correct but horrible to use.
+- When following Atomic Design principles, don't worry too much about strict molecule/organism hierarchy: get it as good as you can, but a slighly fuzzy, useable system is better than a system that's strictly correct but horrible to use.

 - Implementing a design system requires excellent communication between designers and front end devs.
 A designer who understands front end code, and developers with a design eye, both really help with this: the more shared context, the better the mutual understanding.

 - Regularly review your process: if we hadn't had the retrospective that uncovered the frustrations of the product team over sign off, work quality could have been reduced and relationships strained.

 - Don't be afraid to iterate on the patterns, and set the expectation early that this is a good thing.
 More complex patterns, and/or patterns that have multiple variants may need a few shots at them to make them work.
 Remember that if you're implementing a design system, the patterns don't only have to work individually, but they have to be easily maintainable along with the design system.
-It's worth spending more time to iterate to get it right at this stage, because fundamental changes later are bound to be more expecsive in time, effort and complexity.
+It's worth spending more time to iterate to get it right at this stage, because fundamental changes later are bound to be more expensive in time, effort and complexity.

 - Concentrating the design system typography in one place made thinking about it, talking about it, and subsequently, maintaining it, a lot easier than it might otherwise have been.